 Per GIM 23, individual memberships and subscriptions are allowable only as an indirect cost.
-This is because professional memberships and subscriptions benefit the staff in all of their professional work; the cost cannot benefit just a single Award.
+This is because professional memberships and subscriptions benefit the individual in all of their professional work; the cost cannot benefit just a single Award.
 Thus, the cost cannot be included on an Award budget.

 No Cost Extension

-In the absence of any guidance from the sponsor, if committed faculty effort will be reduced 25% or more during the extension period, a request for approval to reduce faculty effort should be submitted to the sponsor at the same time as the NCE request or notification.
-If no mention is made of a faculty effort reduction during the NCE then there is an expectation that the effort remains at the same level as committed during the original award period.
+In the absence of guidance from the sponsor, if committed faculty effort will be reduced 25% or more during the extension period, a request for approval to reduce faculty effort should be submitted to the sponsor at the same time as the NCE request or notification.
+If no mention is made of faculty effort reduction during the NCE, then there is an expectation that the effort remains at the same level as committed during the original award period.

 Project End Dates

-The reason why proposal costs for the receipt of new funding is unallowable is because any costs charged to an Award must provide benefit to that Award.
-It is difficult to justify how the expenditure of effort for new funding is of benefit to the existing Award (i.e., how does effort spent on obtaining additional funding provide benefit to the objectives of the existing award?).
+The reason that proposal costs are unallowable is because any costs charged to an Award must provide benefit to that Award.
+It is difficult to justify how the expenditure of effort for new funding is of benefit to the existing Award.
+How does effort spent on obtaining additional funding provide benefit to the objectives of the existing award?

-Also, under NIH Mentored Career Development (CDA or mentored “K”) awards it is allowable for effort devoted to proposal preparation costs for subsequent research support to be direct charged.
+Also, under NIH Mentored Career Development (CDA or mentored “K”) awards, it is allowable for effort devoted to proposal preparation for subsequent research support to be direct charged.
 This activity can be considered part of the awarded effort commitment.

-These costs may be incurred after the end date of the award (Total Period End Date) but before award close out.
-This means that the costs must be posted to the award (paid) by the Final Action Date (FAD) in order for the cost to be included with the final invoicing/reporting.
-If it is anticipated that publication costs will need to be paid after the FAD, then a No-Cost Extension (NCE) must be obtained or requested of the federal sponsor.
+These costs may be incurred after the end date of the award (Total Period End Date), but before award closeout.
+This means that the costs must be posted to the award (paid) by the Final Action Date (FAD) in order for the costs to be included in final invoicing/reporting.
+If it is anticipated that publication costs will need to be paid after the FAD, then a No-Cost Extension (NCE) must be obtained or requested from the federal sponsor.

 As with any type of cost, an estimated amount of anticipated publication costs may not be added to the final invoice/financial report to allow for costs to be incurred after the FAD.

-Grant writing and report costs that are required as part of the terms of the Award are allowable.
+Grant writing and reporting costs that are required as part of the terms of the Award are allowable.
 For example, progress reports, annual reports, and/or technical reports are required and therefore, would be allowable.
 Proposal costs, however, would not be an allowable expense.
 See the FAQ on Proposal Costs.

-UW-owned facilities that are used for instruction, research or administration would be included in the F&A rate and therefore a rental or fee charged for use of those facilities would not be allowed as a direct cost.
-Facilities that are set up for recharge or as a cost center are an exception as these are identified and removed from the facilities component of the F&A rate.
-In addition facilities operated by auxiliary groups such as student housing, athletics, the HUB, the cultural center etc. are not included in the F&A rate so charges for use of those facilities would generally be deemed allowable.
+UW-owned facilities that are used for instruction, research, or administration would be included in the F&A rates and therefore a rental or fee charged for the use of those facilities would not be allowed as a direct cost.
+Facilities that are set up for recharge or as a cost center are an exception, as these are identified and removed from the facilities component of the F&A rates.
+In addition, facilities operated by auxiliary groups such as student housing, athletics, the HUB, and the cultural center are not included in the F&A rates, so charges for use of those facilities would generally be deemed allowable.